Evlos/Bukkit-ShopKeepers-forked/README.md

 ###TODO List

 * Cancel random skin/gender of villager change after reloading
-* Fix items comparison (author and title of books should be compared, and some strange issues)
+* Fix items comparison (author and title of books should be compared)